urgdog/urg.systems/stories/dog.md

 And they say thanks and I drive away, leaving those two ladies to wonder why I knew this random information.

-What's the point?
+What’s the point?
-idk.
-Sometimes you try to do all the right things and the universe just doesn’t line up for you?
+Sometimes you try to do all the right things, and the universe just doesn’t line up.
-And that’s ok.
+That’s okay.

 And then I left, thinking:
 I didn’t catch the right dog.